Apply for a STEP Grant More Info

 In 2014, Export Delaware was charged with expanding the State’s export program to offer more services and reach more businesses throughout the state.
 Export Advisor, Beth Pomper developed the first ever strategic export plan for the State to determine where Delaware companies will have the most success overseas.
 Here’s a glimpse of what we’ve accomplished since then:

 Export Delaware hired international trade representatives in target markets to represent Delaware’s small business in-country.
 The countries included Canada, Germany, Switzerland, Mexico, and South Korea.
-The longstanding partnership with Delaware’s trade office in Israel (representing the Middle East) was extended as well.

 Activities were planned to help Delaware businesses penetrate the target markets, including international business trips, meetings with foreign trade representatives, seminars and education opportunities for Delaware companies, and many more local events.